ciao-lang/website/src/documentation.md

 \title Documentation

-Ciao is a Prolog-based programming system.
-As introductory material we recommend the following:
+Ciao is a **Prolog** system that includes many advanced features and extensions.
+As introductory material we recommend the following
+resources:

  - [The Art of Prolog](https://cliplab.org/~logalg/doc/The_Art_of_Prolog.pdf)
    (Open Access from [MIT Press](https://mitpress.mit.edu/books/art-prolog-second-edition)).